Simple Maple Cake Recipe with Pecans

 Instructions

-• 2.
-In a large bowl beat eggs and sugar until light and pale.
-Add oil, orange juice, vanilla extract and mix just until combined.
+• Mix wet ingredients: In a large bowl, beat eggs and sugar until pale and fluffy.
+Add oil, orange juice, and vanilla extract.
+Mix just until combined.

-• 3.
-Add flour, baking powder, salt and mix just until combined.
+• Add dry ingredients: Sift in flour, baking powder, and salt.
+Stir gently until the batter is smooth.
 Do not overmix.

-• 4.
-Pour the batter into prepared pan and bake for 10 minutes, after 10 minutes open the oven and sprinkle chopped pecans on top of the cake.
-Bake for another 25-30 minutes, or until a toothpick insert into the center comes out clean.
+• Bake: Pour batter into prepared pan and bake for 10 minutes.
+Remove quickly, sprinkle chopped nuts evenly on top, and return to the oven.
+Bake 25–30 minutes more, or until a toothpick comes out clean.

 Video